jxhou/ContentExplorer/design docs/Router.md

 ];

 ```
-where DashboardModule is imported at the beginning, and `{ path: 'dashboard', loadChildren: () => DashboardModule },` in route configuration, while DashboardModule can define its own nested routes internally just like any lazy loaded module.
+where DashboardModule is imported at the beginning, and `{ path: 'dashboard', loadChildren: () => DashboardModule },` in route configuration, while DashboardModule can define its own nested routes internally just like any lazy loaded module.  'settings' and 'report' are real lazy loading modules.

 6. Add routes to route configuration programmatically.
 Besides configure route using ROUTES token (which RouterModule.forRoot/forChild use internally), Router interface can be used to add routes to the configuration, which is what used in settings page implementation below.